zapturk/10plus/README.md

 # 10plus
-working on a game that is simulat to sudoku and ken ken
+working on a game that is similar to sudoku and ken ken